Available Land and Property Open or Close

 These community bodies can nominate assets for inclusion on a register of assets of community value, and if an asset on the register comes up for sale, community bodies may have up to six months in which to raise the capital and bid to buy the asset, before it can be sold on the open market.

 Community groups have to meet certain criteria and provide supporting evidence to be eligible to nominate an asset.
-Complete your nomination form (78kb) and for further information please visit Gov.uk or My Community Rights websites.
+Complete your nomination form (78kb) and for further information please see our frequently asked questions or visit Gov.uk or My Community Rights websites.

 Here is a list of the current assets of community value (193kb).